GraemeMalcolm/ai-stuff/instructions/05-optical-character-recognition.md

     ![Azure cloud shell editor](./media/editor-pane.png)

 3. Use the separator bar above the editor pane to resize it so you can see more clearly, and then in the **Files** pane on the left, expand **ai-900** and select **ocr.ps1**.
-This file contains some code that uses the Face service to detect and analyze faces in an image, as shown here:
+This file contains some code that uses the Computer Vision service to detect and analyze text in an image, as shown here:

     ![The editor containing code to analyze text in images.](./media/NEED IMAGE.png)

-4. Don't worry too much about the details of the code, the important thing is that it needs the endpoint URL and either of the keys for your Face resource.
+4. Don't worry too much about the details of the code, the important thing is that it needs the endpoint URL and either of the keys for your Computer Vision resource.
 Copy these from the **Keys and Endpoints** page for your resource (which should still be in the top area of the browser) and paste them into the code editor, replacing the **YOUR_ENDPOINT** and **YOUR_KEY** placeholder values respectively.

     >**Tip**: You may need to use the separator bar to adjust the screen area as you work with the **Keys and Endpoint** and **Editor** panes.